MetaMask/metamask-docs/snaps/reference/cli/options.md

 Experimental features.

 :::caution
-These features are not stable, and may change in the future.
+These features are not stable, and might change in the future.
 :::

 ### `experimental.wasm`